Skip to main content

 Celebrated annually on August 19, World Humanitarian Day is an international day that honours humanitarian workers, particularly those who have died in the line of duty.

-Humanitarian workers are an integral part of the recovery process from emergencies both large and small, especially in low-income countries and in communities that have fewer resources to cope with these types of shocks.
+Aid workers are an integral part of the recovery process for humanitarian crises both large and small, especially in countries and communities with few resources to cope with these types of shocks.

 Concern Health and Nutrition Officer, Yamen Nassir, with Zarina* and baby Yaqub* at Ardamata Health Centre in West Darfur, Sudan.
 Yaqub* is severely acutely malnourished and has additional health complications.
 Photo: Kieran McConville/Concern Worldwide